Introduction

 History & Context

 Zürich Art Weekend emerged in 2018 as a strategic initiative to consolidate and amplify the city's position on the international art map.
-Founded as a non-profit organization, it was conceived to bring together Zürich's major public and private art institutions through collaborative events and initiatives.
+Founded as a collaborative effort between prominent galleries, museums, and cultural institutions, it was conceived to bring together Zürich's major public and private art spaces through coordinated events and initiatives.
 The timing of the event—occurring the weekend before Art Basel, Switzerland's premier art fair—was carefully chosen to attract the global art community already traveling to the region.

 The founding of Zürich Art Weekend reflects broader developments in the city's art scene over the past few decades.
 Zürich has long been a significant cultural center, with institutions like the Kunsthaus Zürich (Switzerland's largest art museum) and a dense network of commercial galleries.
 The transformation of former industrial spaces like the Löwenbräu brewery into arts complexes in the 1990s and early 2000s marked a new chapter for the city's contemporary art landscape, creating concentrated hubs for artistic production and presentation.

-Adapted to virtual and hybrid formats during global health concerns while maintaining its commitment to showcasing Zürich's art scene
+Adapted to a hybrid model combining physical and digital formats during global health concerns while maintaining its commitment to showcasing Zürich's art scene

-Expanded programming to incorporate more performance art and interdisciplinary projects
+Return to fully in-person format with expanded programming incorporating more performance art and interdisciplinary projects

-Reached milestone of over 70 participating venues and more than 150 events
+Reached milestone of over 70 participating venues and more than 150 events, cementing its position as a key date in the European art calendar

-Further developed international presence with 180+ artists represented across 65+ venues and 130+ events
+Further developed international presence with 180+ artists represented across 65+ venues and 130+ events, attracting over 45,000 visitors

 Key Venues